NotePlan/plugins/jgclark.DailyJournal/README.md

 Please see the [CHANGELOG](CHANGELOG.md).

 ## Requirements
-This template requires prior installation of the [Templates plugin](https://github.com/NotePlan/plugins/tree/main/nmn.Templates/).
+This plugin requires prior installation of the [Templates plugin](https://github.com/NotePlan/plugins/tree/main/nmn.Templates/).

 ## Configuration
 ### /dayStart and /todayStart